duygubuket/Alzheimer-s-Disease-Prediction-and-Risk-Assessment/README.md

 ---
 📄 License
-This project is part of an academic research study.
+This project is part of an academic research study(Sabancı University).
 Please cite appropriately if using this work.
-🤝 Contributing
-This project was completed as part of an academic term project.
-For questions or collaboration opportunities, please contact the team members.

 This project demonstrates the application of machine learning techniques in healthcare, specifically focusing on early detection and risk assessment for Alzheimer's disease.